AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Prestige Classes/Partisan.md

 - Raising the damage rolled on a weapon attack by your proficiency modifier (-1)
 - Using the Dash action as a quick action (-2)
 - Raising the brawl action DC by 4 for your target as a quick action (-2, doesn't stack)
-- Raising the number rolled on a weapon attack roll by 2 after rolling, potentially making the attack hit or critically hit (-3, doesn't stack.
-Nullifies spree gain for the attack.)
+- Raising the number rolled on a weapon attack roll by 2 after rolling, potentially making the attack hit or critically hit (-3, doesn't stack, nullifies spree gain for the attack)
 - Replenish 1 use of Battle Trance (-3)
-### Attribute Increase
+### Brutal Strikes

-When you reach 2nd level, and again at 4th and 6th level, you can increase one attribute score of your choice by 1.
-As normal, you can't increase an attribute score above 20 using this feature.
+Starting at 2nd level, whenever you critically strike an enemy creature in Battle Trance, you deal additional damage to it equal to your partisan level.
+In addition, you may take a calculated risk while in Battle Trance, giving your attacks have the potential to become lethal at the cost of your own safety.
+At the start of your turn, you may choose to assume a lethal stance until the start of your next turn.
+While in this stance, any attacks you make (including spell attacks) gain the Lethal 1 trait, but attacks against you also get the Lethal 1 trait.
 ### Martial Techniques

 At 2nd level, you learn the  use of [[Sign of Remembrance/Martial Techniques/Introduction|martial techniques]].
 Whenever you gain this feature, you may use its preparation slots to prepare either techniques of this class or a general technique.
 You may choose to prepare a basic technique instead of an advanced technique if you fulfill its class requirements.